the-other-mariana/3dsmax-plugins/12082020/README.md

 ## Notes

-Lower bottom has clock wise vertex orientation.<br />
+Lower bottom has clock-wise vertex orientation, whereas triangle body faces use counter clock-wise orientation. <br />

 In 3ds Max, you can't make quads, you need to make triangles.<br />